-Again a range of lingerie is great; from matching bra and nickers to baby dolls and negligees.
+A range of lingerie is ideal; from matching bra and knickers to baby dolls and negligees.
 It is always good to bring in a white, black and a colourful set to create variety in your photo-shoot with different feels.
 We want to capture your beautiful bump, so any baby dolls that open at the front and reveal your bump will make for a stunning image.
 Similarly, any negligees that are made from sheer material will cover but not hide the lovely silhouette that your bump creates; perfect for a backlit image.
 We are also all about the classic Calvin Klein underwear should you want a more relaxed underwear look.

 Although your shoot should include cropped shots where your feet are not in view, it is always good to have full length shots as well.
 Some people may want the more natural look of bare feet but it is great to have options.
 Some women suffer from swollen feet during pregnancy, so you may be limited to what fits.
-It is always good to have a trusty pear of black shoes, as they will match with most looks, so go for delicate and feminine dolly shoes or if you feel you are up to it, a pair of Louboutins or open-toe (just remember to have your nails how you want them!) make for great heels..
+It is always good to have a trusty pair of black shoes, as they will match with most looks, so go for delicate and feminine dolly shoes or if your feet are up to it, a pair of Louboutins or open-toe (just remember to have your nails how you want them!) make for great heels..
 Then from there it is up to your personal tastes in regards to style and colour.
-Each shoot should be personal so your own styling is important, as you want the images to stay true to yourself.
+Each shoot should be personal so your own styling is important, as you want the images to be true to you.

 You may have already starting gathering items for your little one (who can resist!), if so bring them in!
 Items such as shoes, teddies and t-shirts can be incorporated into your shoot, but aim to bring in small items as these shots normally look best as tight cropped shots rather than full length.